ICanBoogie/ICanBoogie/README.md

-### The core has booted
+### The application has booted

-The `ICanBoogie\Core::boot` event of class [ICanBoogie\Core\BootEvent](http://icanboogie.org/docs/class-ICanBoogie.Core.BootEvent.html)
-is fired once the core has booted.
+The `ICanBoogie\Core::boot` event of class [BootEvent][] is fired once the application has booted.

-Third parties may use this event to alter the configuration or the components before the core is run.
+Third parties may use this event to alter the configuration or the components before the application is ran.

-### The core is running
+### The application is running

-The `ICanBoogie\Core::run` event of class [ICanBoogie\Core\RunEvent](http://icanboogie.org/docs/class-ICanBoogie.Core.RunEvent.html)
-is fired when the core is running.
+The `ICanBoogie\Core::run` event of class [RunEvent][] is fired when the application is running.
 Third parties may use this event to alter various states of the application, starting with the initial request.

-The following code illustrate how the event can be used to retrieve the website corresponding to the request and select the locale and time zone that should be used by the framework.
+The following code demonstrates how the event can be used to retrieve the website corresponding to the request and select the locale and time zone that should be used by the framework.
 Also, the code patches the `contextualize()` and `decontextualize()` routing helpers to alter the paths according to the website's path.